AI for Therapists

 Therapists spend an average of 10+ hours per week on documentation and administrative tasks — nearly a quarter of their total working hours (APA, 2023).

-OpenClaw is a free, open-source AI assistant that handles the repetitive work so therapists can focus on what matters.
+Claude Code is Anthropic's official agentic CLI — an AI assistant that lives in your terminal, reads your files, and runs the repetitive work so therapists can focus on what matters.
 Here's exactly how to set it up for your practice.

 Why Therapists Need AI Now